 Unexpectedly, the plight of the pseudo-endangered photograph has become an important focus of my life’s work.
 I first realised that we were losing photograph credibility while undertaking my first PhD in the ANU College of Arts and Social Sciences.
 The research I conducted in that PhD was on the impact of technology on authors and artists, with Australian poet-artist Richard Kelly Tipping, an early adopter of technology in art, as my exemplar.

 The challenging but logical next step was to closely research the issue of image credibility in the digital age, and so I went back to the PhD drawing board a second time in 2011.
-I have now submitted my thesis for my second PhD, undertaken in the Research School of Computer Science, which used eye gaze tracking and neural net analysis to understand how we see and interpret photographs, and which sets the groundwork for constructing a modern framework for photograph credibility that can operate in the technologically enhanced world we now inhabit.
+I received my second PhD in December 2017, undertaken in the Research School of Computer Science, which used eye gaze tracking and neural net analysis to understand how we see and interpret photographs, and which sets the groundwork for constructing a modern framework for photograph credibility that can operate in the technologically enhanced world we now inhabit.